Social tango dancing

 Entering the Dance Floor

-… requires the permission of the leader to the left in the Ronda, also through mutual nodding (cabeceo) or an inviting hand gesture from that leader.
-Merely looking (mirada) does not constitute an agreement – please be aware of that.
-If the couple doesn’t want to make space in front of them, respect it.
-There can be many reasons for this.
-Sneaking in from the side between other couples or pushing them aside is taboo.
+… happens with the permission of the leader to the left in the Ronda, again through a nod (cabeceo) or an inviting hand gesture.
+Merely looking (mirada) does not constitute an agreement – please be mindful of that.
+If the couple prefers not to make space in front of them, we simply respect it.
+There can always be good reasons.
+Sneaking in from the side between other couples or pushing through disrupts the flow and we want to avoided that.

-If you’d like to dance, but the piece of music has already passed its peak (many bars have already passed) and the floor is full, you’re too late – “the train has already left.”
-Don’t try to jump on.
-It’s better to relax, watch, listen and enjoy – and then, after the music ends, enter the ronda with your partner for the next piece.
+If you’d like to dance, but the piece of music is already halfway through and the floor is full, you’re too late – “the train has already left.”
+Instead of rushing on and disrupting the flow of the Ronda, it’s nicer to relax, enjoy the music, and step in with your partner for the next piece.

-When entering the floor, move quickly to the furthest open spot without disturbing other dancers – even if that spot is on the far side.
-This allows several couples to enter from the same point without creating long queues.
+When entering, move quickly to the open space furthest ahead without disturbing others — even if it’s across the floor.
+This way, several couples can enter together without creating a bottleneck.

 The Ronda